Emmanuel Macron: Personal life

-Macron is married to Brigitte Trogneux, 24 years his senior, and his former La Providence High School teacher in Amiens.
-They met during a theatre workshop that she was giving when he was a 15-year-old student and she was a 39-year-old teacher, but they only became a couple once he was 18.
-His parents initially attempted to separate the couple by sending him away to Paris to finish the final year of his schooling, as they felt his youth made this relationship inappropriate.
-However, the couple reunited after Macron graduated, and were married in 2007.
+Macron is married to Brigitte Trogneux.
+She is his former La Providence High School teacher and is close to 25 years his senior.
+They met during a theatre workshop that she was giving when she was a 39-year-old teacher and he was a 15-year-old student and classmate of her daughter.
+A romantic relationship started later, and his parents attempted to separate the couple by sending him away to Paris to finish the final year of his schooling, as they felt his youth made this relationship inappropriate.
+(The age of consent in France is 15.)
+The couple reunited after Macron graduated and were married in 2007.
 She has three children from a previous marriage; he has no children of his own.
-Trogneux's role in Macron's 2017 presidential campaign has been considered pivotal, with close Macron allies stating that Trogneux assisted Macron with developing skills such as public speaking.
+Her role in Macron's 2017 presidential campaign has been considered pivotal, with close Macron allies stating that Brigitte Macron helped him to develop skills such as public speaking.

-His best man was Henry Hermand (1924–2016), a businessman who loaned €550,000 to Macron for the purchase of his first apartment in Paris when he was Inspector of Finances.
+His best man was Henry Hermand, a businessman who loaned €550,000 to Macron for the purchase of his first apartment in Paris when he was Inspector of Finances.
 Hermand also let Macron use some of his offices on the Avenue des Champs Élysées in Paris for his movement En Marche.

 In the 2002 French presidential election, Macron voted for souverainist Jean-Pierre Chevènement.
-In 2007, Macron voted for Ségolène Royal in the second round of the presidential election.
+In 2007 Macron voted for Ségolène Royal in the second round of the presidential election.
 During the Socialist Party primary in 2011, Macron voiced his support for François Hollande.

-Macron plays the piano, having studied piano for ten years in his youth, and especially enjoys the work of Robert Schumann and Franz Liszt.
-Macron also skis, plays tennis and enjoys boxing.
-In addition to his native French, Macron also speaks fluent English.
-One of his great-grandfathers was an Englishman from Bristol.
+Macron plays the piano, which he studied for ten years in his youth.
+He especially enjoys the work of Robert Schumann and Franz Liszt.
+Macron also skis, plays tennis, and enjoys boxing.
+In addition to his native French, Macron speaks fluent English.

-In August 2017, a photojournalist was arrested and detained by the police for six hours after he entered the private residence where Macron was vacationing in Marseille.
+In August 2017 a photojournalist was arrested and detained by the police for six hours after he entered the private residence where Macron was vacationing in Marseille.
 Macron subsequently filed a complaint for "harassment".
-In September 2017, he dropped the complaint "as a gesture of appeasement".
+In September 2017 he dropped the complaint "as a gesture of appeasement".